Goubermouche/VFD/README.md

-## Introduction
+# Fluid Engine
 FE is a simple, real-time fluid simulation tool for computer graphics and simulation enthusiasts.
 The current focus is to get the basic structure of the engine to a working state.
 The engine is currently in development and is not yet ready for use.

-## Getting started
+## Getting up and running
 Visual Studio 2022 is recommended, but older versions should work after a few updates to the [Setup.bat](https://github.com/Goubermouche/FluidEngine/blob/master/Setup.bat) and [premake5.lua](https://github.com/Goubermouche/FluidEngine/blob/master/premake5.lua) files.
-Additionally, an Nvidia GPU is required for running the CUDA code.
+Additionally, an **Nvidia GPU** is required for running the CUDA code.

 <ins>**1.
 Downloading CUDA**</ins>
 Download the [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) and follow the setup instructions for your system.
 The project runs on CUDA toolkit version 11.7, however, older or newer versions will probably work aswell.
 Older versions of the toolkit can be found [here](https://developer.nvidia.com/cuda-toolkit-archive).
 Note that if you're using a different version of CUDA you will have to update the [premake5.lua](https://github.com/Goubermouche/FluidEngine/blob/master/premake5.lua) file.